 As a human, hygiene should be at the top of your priority list.
 Smelling foul, not only drives away people you work for but people you may live with, too.
 In communication, you want to make sure you present yourself as both approachable and responsible.
 When you smell poorly, you are classified as neither; no one will want to be close to you or think you can be responsible, being that you are not responsible enough to shower regularly.

 The good news is, this dilemma is easily fixable with a shower and deodorant.
 No specialty communication training needed!
 However, most people aren’t aware of how important hygiene is when it comes to effective communication.
 It is insanely important!
 No one will listen to you or take you seriously if they can’t get over your pungent body odor.

 Thank you for joining us for the first part of our blog about 10 mistakes that destroy effective communication.
 We will continue our list on our next blog.
 If you find yourself guilty of any of the above communication faux pas, you might want to consider hiring a professional to help you.
-Our professionals at Thinker Base will be able to help you construct meaningful and direct conversation, while breaking some of your current bad communication habits.
-Our program is specifically designed to address flaws in communication and perfect how you conversate with those around you.
+Our professionals at Thinker Base will be able to help you construct meaningful and direct conversation while breaking some of your current bad communication habits.
+Our program is specifically designed to address flaws in communication and perfect how you converse with those around you.
 Visit us online today to learn more about our effective communication program!